Yes, especially on how to handle Iran, illegal immigrants, and whether the United States is the greatest

 Majorities of both Democratic groupings say that the distribution of income and wealth in the country has become less fair, but the difference between them has grown since 2008 (currently 84% liberal Democrats, 64% moderate/conservative Democrats).

 Introduction: How Were the Groups Constructed?

 A total of 37 percent of the 2019 Chicago Council Survey sample self-identify as supporters of the Democratic Party; of this portion, 57 percent identify as liberal Democrats (combining those who consider themselves very liberal, liberal, and slightly liberal).
 Forty-three percent identify as moderate or conservative Democrats (combining those who say they are middle of the road, slightly conservative, conservative, and very conservative).

-The percentage of Democrats who identify as liberal has been rising steadily over the past several decades, and today, a majority of self-identified Democrats describe themselves as liberal.
+The percentage of Democrats who identify as liberal has been rising steadily over the past several decades, and today, a majority of self-identified Democrats describe themselves as liberal (see figure, next page).
 As Appendix Figures A through D show, liberal Democrats tend to be better educated, younger, and earn higher incomes than moderate/conservative Democrats.
 Moreover, 73 percent of liberal Democrats describe themselves as strong Democrats versus 37 percent of moderate/conservative Democrats.

 As a group, Democrats are similar in their preferences for active US participation in world affairs, shared international leadership, the value of alliances, and support for trade (See Appendix Figures E-H) regardless of their self-placement on a liberal to conservative scale.

 Democratic Groups Differ on Threats Posed by Iran and US Polarization